-As a San Francisco immigration attorney at the Law Office of Vaughan de Kirby, people ask me this question all the time.
+As a San Francisco immigration attorney at Jatoi & de Kirby, APC, people ask me this question all the time.
 Depending on the age and marital status of your children, you have a few options when bringing your dependents to live with you in the U.S. Under the Child Status Protection Act (CSPA), some dependents waiting for approval of their visa petitions may be considered children for immigration purposes—even if they have reached the age of 21.

 Here are two ways the CSPA can expedite dependents’ visas after an EB-5 investor becomes a U.S. citizen: